radiegtya/BukanMessenger/README.md

 ## Important
 This project is still on very early development stage.
 If you want to use for production, use it with your own risk.
 <br>More feature Coming Really Soon.
-<br>You are not recommended to give pull request for now, although You can fork this anytime.
-(Except You had contact me before and have fully understanding on this project.

 ## BukanMessenger
 BukanMessenger is a Messenger app build on top React Native and Meteor Js.